jamesH-48/LSTM-RNN-Project/README.md

 # RNN-Project
-- LSTM_RNN_final py: The code for the project that can be run to observe the logged results.
+- LSTM_RNN_final.py: The code for the project that can be run to observe the logged results.
 - Log File.pdf: A file containing all 8 trials of the code with varying parameters.
 - Project Report.pdf: The overall report & analysis of the topic at hand.
 - README.txt: A file meant to be read to properly run and understand the code.